The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Method of analysis

 \subsubsection{Stellar population properties}

-The four codes use the same definitions of the stellar population properties to characterize the AEGIS galaxies.
-A brief description follows: \begin{itemize} {\item {\it Galaxy stellar mass ($M_\star$)}: Stellar mass of a galaxy at present.
+The four codes use the same definitions of the three stellar population properties to characterize the AEGIS galaxies.
+We briefly describe them here.\

+First, the galaxy stellar mass ($M_\star$) is the stellar mass of a galaxy at present.
 It is calculated from the mass converted into stars according to the SFH of the galaxy, taking into account the mass loss of the SSP owing to stellar evolution.
-Usually we plot $\log_{10} M_\star [M_\odot]$}.
+We usually plot $\log_{10} M_\star [M_\odot]$.